eastrom/Computer-Info/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you getting started.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Give examples
+Powershell
 ```

 ### Installing